-However, a little comprehension on how to read your monthly bill goes a long way.
 If you’re unsure about how much you’re paying for your electricity, learn how to read an electricity bill.
 It’s an important part of everyday life and can help you understand your energy usage.
-Whether climate anxiety’s got you down, or you’ve been twiddling thumbs over the decision to go solar, understanding your bill can help you understand your home energy usage and how solar can help you achieve your home’s energy goals.
+And if you’ve been twiddling your thumbs over the decision to go solar, understanding your bill can help you understand your home energy usage and how solar can help you achieve your home’s energy goals.

 Let’s learn how to read electricity bills.